BlueBrain/BlueRecording/CONTRIBUTING.md

 Please make sure to install the project requirements, see the [dependencies](./README.md#dependencies) section in top README.

-This section applies to both Python versions 2 and 3.

 ## Setup

 It is recommended to use `virtualenv` to develop in a sandbox environment: